My Young Adult novel, Shadow Girl, is available from Not a Pipe Publishing!

-If you can’t wait, here’s a little sample to get you started:
+Here’s a sample to get you started:

 The wind blew her hair into her face, and she pushed it back, staring out into the darkness and the wide path cutting through the forest.
 But as she trained her eyes on the path, her stomach seized.
 Before she could stop herself, she screamed in terror.

 A giant red beast barreled toward her.
 Its red skin shined with silver stripes, fire burned in its eyes, and its roar filled the forest. Áine ducked down quickly, praying it hadn’t seen her.
 But she had already caught the Guardian’s attention, and it charged her.

 The beast was flying down the road, its legs spinning in circles, its arms held tight to its sides. Áine pulled her heavysack over her shoulder, nearly collapsing from the weight of it.
 Counterbalancing, she staggered toward the tree line, running as fast as she could.
 When she reached the tallest tree, she dove behind it, then screamed in defiance as she wrenched herself back up.

 She locked eyes with the Guardian and lifted her head high.
 The beast held her stare, rushing toward her.
 She could feel every single beat of her heart as she raised her fists to meet it.